Ever had trouble finding Japanese recipes that were easy to make?

 The main concern in this recipe for vegans is the dashi and narutomaki fish cake.

 There’s some sort of misconception that vegan dashi is hard to find and make, and that’s simply not true.

 Dashi is traditionally made with bonito flakes (fish).
 But the vegan version is called kombu dashi, and it’s made with seaweed or shiitake mushrooms, and surprisingly, it tastes delicious too!

 It’s got a similar type of flavor, so you can use it for this kitsune udon soup.

-Skip the naruto fish cakes and add another vegetable topping besides the scallions, such as carrots or Japanese parsley (regular parsley is great).
+Skip the naruto fish cakes and add another vegetable topping besides scallions, such as carrots or Japanese parsley (regular parsley is also great).